-The foundations of Biology I and Chemistry I give students the necessary fundamentals to take on the upper level AP and IB sciences.
-In addition, the science department offers a rich array of electives in both the life sciences and physical sciences so that students can pursue their unique interests.
+The foundations of Biology I and Chemistry I give students the necessary fundamentals to take on upper level AP and IB sciences.
+In addition, the science department offers a rich array of electives in the life sciences and physical sciences so that students can pursue their unique interests.

 AP Environmental Science

 Full year.
 Prerequisites: Biology I, Chemistry I or Honors Chemistry I (previous or concurrent) and qualification